District Select - FRCC

 - This course counts toward the Data Science Essentials Certificate offered through CU Denver.

 **This course is offered through UC Denver CU Succeed Program through their Data Science Essentials Certificate Program.
-No tuition this semester.
-To sign up, complete the Fall 2025 CBG Agreement and Course Request (linked above; if you do not have a UCD ID enter 0000).
+Tuition is $77 per credit ($231) and is paid by the student.
+To sign up, complete the Fall 2026 CBG Agreement and Course Request (linked above; if you do not have a UCD ID enter 0000).
 We will let CU Succeed know of your interest and they will provide you with access to the course.
-On August 18, you will formally register for the course at https://clas.ucdenver.edu/cusucceed/
+In August, you will formally register for the course at https://clas.ucdenver.edu/cusucceed/

 The course introduces scientific computing using Python.
 Topics will include programming skills such as assignment, control statements, loops, and functions.
 Applications will focus on mathematical and data science topics.
 Prereq: B or higher in Algebra II or Statistics